-Most prepaid cards do not allow you to make pre authorised transactions.
-This includes when you pay for anything when the final cost is not yet known, including:
+Most prepaid cards do not allow you to make pre-authorised transactions.
+This is when you pay for anything where the final cost is not yet known, for example:

 Paying for petrol at the pump

-This is because your balance might not be enough to cover the final bill amount, and prepaid cards do not let you borrow money to cover the rest.
+This is because your balance might not be enough to cover the final bill amount, and prepaid cards will not let you borrow money to cover the rest.

 Some prepaid cards can be used for these transactions, but your money may be ring fenced.
-This means a deposit amount is frozen on your card for as long as 30 days to cover what the transaction could cost.
+This means a deposit amount is frozen on your card for as long as 30 days to cover the transaction’s actual cost.

-For example, if you pay with a prepaid card to check into a hotel, they may ring fence £200 of your balance to cover the possible bill.
-Even if your final bill came to £80, you would not be able to spend the remaining £120 until it is unfrozen, which could take up to 30 days.
+For example, if you use a prepaid card to check into a hotel, they may ring fence £200 of your balance to cover the final bill.
+Even if it only came to £80, you would not be able to spend the remaining £120 until the deposit is unfrozen, which could take up to 30 days.